edwardmcham/SmartCV/README.md

 This project is part of an academic documentation portfolio and may be used for educational purposes only.

-© 2025 Drashti Bhatt.
+© 2025 Eddie McHam.
 All rights reserved.